 If making money energizes you, figure out a way to make money, if making a difference energizes you, figure out a way to make a difference.
 It can be in any shape or form.

-And the really interesting thing about this is: Because passion equals energy, what you’ll find is that it dissipates over time.
-When you first start making money, it’s f*****g thrilling.
+And the interesting thing about this is: Because passion equals energy, what you’ll find is that it dissipates over time.
+When you first start making money, it’s thrilling.
 But what happens is: once you learn how to do something once, you can do it over, and over.

 It starts to become routine, which means it’s no longer energizing.
-Which is why every entrepreneur out there goes through the mode of chasing the money, and then you hit the money that you need to hit, and then you say, I’m not fulfilled.
+This is why every entrepreneur out there goes through the mode of chasing the money, and then you hit the money that you need to hit, and then you say, I’m not fulfilled.

 Every entrepreneur goes through that.
 And it’s because they were energized by the money and now they’re not.

 Now you’ve gotta be energized by the next thing.
-That could be service, empowering others, making a difference.
+That could be service, empowering others, or making a difference.

 So when I look back on my trajectory, the thing that energizes me is making people feel like they matter.
-But it wasn’t always that, back in my 20s it probably was money and that’s fine’
+But it wasn’t always that, back in my 20s it probably was money and that’s fine.”

-This isn’t something to be afraid of, its just part of living.
-If you find yourself stuck in a rut it could be time to analyze why you’re not feeling energized anymore.
+This isn’t something to be afraid of, it's just part of living.
+If you find yourself stuck in a rut, it could be time to analyze why you’re not feeling energized anymore.

 You could uncover the energy for your old passion has disappeared and now you need to go back to tactic 1 and look at what’s in your life now that gives you energy and chase that.

-Tactic 3 - Allow yourself to be Passionate
+Tactic 3 — Allow yourself to be passionate.

 The same goes for your passion.
 As we mentioned earlier in this article, we’ve been conditioned by society to think passion is a person, place, or thing.

 This leads us to believe our passion can only be achieved in a very limited number of ways.
-A great job, a happy home life, a nice car.
+A great job, a happy home life, and a nice car.

 “Stop playing video games, grow up, and get a job!”